Lake Symposium 2025

 8:05 pm - Questions from Audience

-8:15 pm – Andrew Ransom, Fisheries Biologist, CT Department of Energy and Environmental Protection, Inland Fisheries Division, Trail Cameras and Anglers monitor help evaluate the status of fisheries in CT.
+8:15 pm – Andrew Ransom, Fisheries Biologist, CT Department of Energy and Environmental Protection, Inland Fisheries Division, Trail Cameras and Anglers monitor and help evaluate the status of fisheries in CT.

 8:40 pm – Questions from Audience